4thcorner/Powershell/README.md

 Script for Hyper-V host and Guests

 ### NewNetNatSwitch.ps1
-Create new NEtNat switch with gui
+Create new NetNat switch with gui

 ### VMOnHyperVGUI.ps1
 A GUI script for managing guests on the hyper-v host.